ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 ## Using local scratch storage

-Each compute node has {{ site.specs.local_scratch_size_range }} of [local scratch storage]({{ '/about/specs.html#scratch-storage' | relative_url }}) which is fast and ideal for temporary, intermediate data files that are only needed for the length of a job.
+Each compute node has {{ site.specs.local_scratch_size_min }}-{{ site.specs.local_scratch_size_max }} TiB of [local scratch storage]({{ '/about/specs.html#scratch-storage' | relative_url }}) which is fast and ideal for temporary, intermediate data files that are only needed for the length of a job.
 This scratch storage is unique to each machine and shared among all users and jobs running on the same machine.
 To minimize the risk of launching a job on a node that have little scratch space left, specify the `-l scratch=size` resource.
 For instance, if your job requires 200 GiB of local `/scratch` space, submit the job using:
 ```sh
 qsub -cwd -l scratch=200G script.sh
 ```